 To illustrate the meaning of brevity, recall a professor whose class always ran over because he or she lacked brevity.
-No matter how eloquent the lecturer, you’ll most likely come to appreciate the quality of brevity over the course of your academic career.
+No matter how eloquent the lecturer is, you’ll most likely come to appreciate the quality of brevity over the course of your academic career.

 Official Definition: (noun)—an explanation or warning that should be remembered when doing or thinking about something

 The word caveat is quite useful in academic speech and writing and is one we definitely recommend you add to your repertoire of college words.
-According to Merriam-Webster, caveat means “an explanation or warning that should be remembered when you are doing or thinking about something.”
+According to Merriam-Webster, caveat is a phrase literally denoting “an explanation or warning that should be remembered when you are doing or thinking about something.”
 The term has its origins in Latin and is derived from the word “cavere,” which means to be on guard.
 Exact synonyms for caveat are sparse, but there are some close matches such as:

 Official Definition: (noun)—a confusing or difficult problem

 The origins of this college vocabulary are unknown, which is ironic when you consider its definition.
-Merriam-Webster defines conundrum as “a confusing, intricate, or difficult problem.”
-For example, when choosing a path for higher education, many prospective students face a conundrum—to take courses online or in-person.
+Merriam-Webster defines a conundrum as “a confusing, intricate, or difficult problem.”
+For example, when choosing a path for their college career, many prospective students face a conundrum—to take courses online or in person.
 Synonyms for the term conundrum include:

 Official Definition: (verb)—to improve by labor, care, or study; to further or encourage

-Hopefully, the school you choose to attend for your postsecondary studies will be an illustration of this college vocabulary word as it seeks to cultivate a supportive learning environment for students.
+Hopefully, the school you choose to attend for your post-secondary studies will be an illustration of this word as it seeks to cultivate a supportive learning environment for students.

 Official Definition: a great disaster; a complete failure

 One of the best college words on our list in terms of utility, the term debacle can be substituted for the more frequently-used but less collegiate term, “disaster.”
-In fact, Merriam Webster defines debacle as “a great disaster” or “a complete failure.”
+In fact, Merriam-Webster defines a debacle as “a great disaster” or “a complete failure.”
 Common synonyms for the word include:

 In its early uses, debacle meant a certain type of disaster—that is, a violent flood—but today, it has a more general meaning.